Below you can find a complete list of Puerto Rican animals. We currently track 189 animals in Puerto Rico and are adding more every day!

-Puerto Rico is a small island with many exotic species.
-Its clear waters are home to sea turtles, manatees and manta rays.
-Small mammals, snakes and bats share the forests with iguanas and frogs.
+It is a small island with many exotic species.
+Its clear waters are home to sea turtles, manatees, and manta rays.
+Small mammals, snakes, and bats share the forests with iguanas and frogs.
 Wildlife and bird tours are popular activities for visitors to the island.

 You can also read:

 - the best dog parks in San Juan, Puerto Rico.